-In June 1995, we issued \$100 million of 9 3/8% Senior Notes due 2005.
+In June 1995 we issued \$100 million of 9 3/8% Senior Notes due 2005.
 The proceeds of the notes were used to prepay term loans outstanding under our then existing credit agreement.
-The terms of the 1995 notes are the same in all material respects as the notes which are subject to the exchange offer.
-They were issued pursuant to an indenture which is substantially the same as the indenture pursuant to which the notes which are subject to the exchange offer were issued, subject to differences to reflect the manner of sale.
+The terms of the 1995 notes are the same in all material respects as the Notes described herein.
+They were issued pursuant to an indenture which is substantially the same as the indenture pursuant to which the Notes are being issued, subject to certain differences to reflect the manner of sale.